PrimerAI/pointer-generator/README.md

 python run_summarization.py --mode={train, eval, decode} --data_path=/path/to/chunked/train_* --vocab_path=/path/to/vocab --log_root=/path/to/a/log/directory --exp_name=myexperiment
 ```

 There are a ton of other configurations / variants / features - see run_summarization.py for the full list of FLAGS.
-The default parameters are pretty good (the model saved in `model_parameters` was trained with the default parameters except with `adam_optimizer` enabled and a `embeddings_path` given).
+The default parameters are pretty good (the model saved in `model_parameters` was trained with the default parameters, with the exception of:

+- `--adam_optimizer=1`
+- `--embeddings_path=/path/to/pretrained/embeddings`
+- `--two_layer_lstm=1`

 You can view training progress using `tensorboard --logdir=/path/to/log/directory`.
-Training loss on the CNN / Dailymail data set typically converges at around 2.75 and on the combined CNN / Dailymail / new cables data set converges at around 3.0.
-It's also a good idea to run the `run_summarization.py` script with `mode=eval`, to see the loss on an evaluation data set.
+Training loss on the CNN / Dailymail data set typically converges at around 2.8 and on the combined CNN / Dailymail / new cables data set converges at around 3.0.
+It's also a good idea to concurrently run the `run_summarization.py` script with `mode=eval`, to see the loss on an evaluation data set.

 Training can take between half a day to three days (or more!) depending on the configuration.
 For faster training, it's recommended to begin training with smaller values for `max_enc_steps` and `max_dec_steps` (say 150 and 75) before gradually increasing to the final values (as training loss starts leveling off).

-## Generating
+## Using a trained model

 Once trained, point the path in `decoder.py` to the subdirectory with the saved weights (the `train` directory in the log directory specified during training).
 Also update the hyperparameter values in that file to match those for the current model.
 Calling `generate_summary` returns the summary for a given document.

 # Experiments

-Below is a list of ideas I attempted (again as of 8/7/17):
+Below is a list of ideas I attempted (again as of 8/29/17):

 - Use pretrained word embeddings
 - Create different input tokens for entities